richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

     traceback.print_exception(EG)
 ```

-The main thing to know for this block is that we create a async task group that receives audio input from the API, processess the chunk, and adds it the `audio_in_queue`.
+The main thing to know for this block is that we create an async task group that receives audio input from the API, processess the chunk, and adds it the `audio_in_queue`.

 We then have an infinite loop that keeps waiting for data to be added to the `audio_in_queue` which then gets yielded to the event handler, which updates the state with the new chunk of audio.

 ## 1.4 Drawbacks

-This whole set up feels pretty hacky, which it is.
+This whole setup feels pretty hacky, which it is.
 Mesop wasn't built for this use case.
 Here are the current issues:

 1. No clear way to close the connection once the infinite event loop has been started
 2. Support for handling error cases is unclear
 3. Mesop server is no longer focused on just UI rendering
-4. Mesop server has to take on the extra load of the websockets, so the data input and output
+4. Mesop server has to take on the extra load of the websockets (i.e. data input and output can take a lot of bandwidth).

 # 2 Audio